vehiclefits/vfmagento/README.md

 After you've installed composer, and changed the `phpunit.xml` if needed, you may run one of the following commands:

-`phpunit` to run all the unit tests for the Magento module
+`vendor/bin/phpunit` to run all the unit tests for the Magento module

 Documentation
 -------------